 1702 (8th March)

-William died from pneumonia.
+King William III died from pneumonia.
 He was succeeded by his sister-in-law Anne.